tleuxner/dovecot/README.md

 `vmail-pw.sh` will change the Dovecot user password in LDAP.

-`doveldapalias.sh` will create a new mail alias in LDAP.
+`vmail-alias.sh` will create a new mail alias in LDAP.